skycoin/User-Manuals/Testing Your Seed.md

 **NOTE - The Seed generated for a Skywallet can only be used with a Skywallet.
 You cannot use this Seed in the Desktop Wallet.**

-The **Confirm Seed** button in the Hardware Wallet window of your Desktop Wallet can help you in such situations to verify whether a Seed belongs to a particular Skywallet.
+If you want to check, whether a Seed you have written down belongs to a given Skywallet, you can use the **Confirm Seed** button.
+This is a security procedure to check whether the backup has been successful.

 The "Confirm Seed" button will not be available when you are using your Skywallet for the first time.
-Instead you will be having the button **Create Backup** and once you have clicked on the **Create Backup** button on the Hardware Wallet window and completed the process of the Seed backup, "Create Backup" button will be replaced by the "Confirm Seed" button.
+Instead you will see the button **Create Backup**.

+Once you have clicked on the **Create Backup** button on the Hardware Wallet window and completed the process of the Seed backup, "Create Backup" button will be replaced by the "Confirm Seed" button.

 <Two Screenshots where the first one is the Hardware Wallet window highlighting Create Backup button and the second one of the same window but highlighting the button confirm seed>